4 Wellness Tips for Exhausted Parents

 But what happens if you go to bed early but can’t seem to fall asleep?
 You may need to make some tweaks to your evening and bedtime routine.
 This can include removing distractions from the bedroom, not exercising in the evening, staying away from caffeine and alcohol after 4 pm, and even using a calming drink that promotes sleep like Impossible Sleep.
 It’s all about creating a new and healthy bedtime habit.

 Don’t Feel Bad Taking Time for Yourself

 This particular tip always seems to be easier said than done.
 It’s one thing to tell yourself it’s okay to have alone time and do things just for you, but it’s entirely different to follow through.
 This needs to be a no-guilt zone, recognizing that taking time for yourself is important to your mental and physical well-being.
 You will feel more energized, you’ll feel happier and more content, and your life will feel as though it has a better balance.

-Time for yourself could mean things like a long bubble bath, a chance to sneak away and read a book, going out with friends for a meal, or even joining a class.
+Time for yourself could mean things like a long bubble bath, a chance to sneak away and read a book, going out with friends for a meal, doing at-home workouts, or even joining a class.
 Whatever works for you and provides you with that opportunity to focus on yourself.

 It’s Okay to Ask for Help